 These may be called by the President or by any two (2) Board members, with a majority vote of approval by the Board, and such meetings shall be held at the place designated by the person or persons calling the meeting.

 Section 12.
-Meetings by Telephone
+Meetings by Video Conference

-Any meeting, regular or special, may be held by conference telephone or similar communication equipment, so long as all Board members participating in the meeting can communicate with one another, and all such members shall be deemed to be present in person at such meetings.
+Any meeting, regular or special, may be held by video conference or similar communication equipment, so long as all Board members participating in the meeting can communicate with one another, and all such members shall be deemed to be present in person at such meetings.

 Section 13.
 Quorum